-- Don’t leave without this baby!
-Get the Lonely Planet San Francisco Guide.
-It’s got loads of photos, restaurant listings and will be your best friend in SFO (along with this guide of course).
+- Pack this with you!
+Get the Pocket Rough Guide to San Francisco.
+It’s got loads of photos, restaurant listings and will be your best friend in SFO along with this guide of course.

 - San Francisco is famous for its microclimates and the summer fog.
 We can get into the scientific explanation but instead, check out this link.
 Basically, summer mornings are foggy and chilly, then in the late morning / early afternoon the sun usually comes out and around early evening, the fog rolls back in along with some wind.
 Therefore, always dress in layers and be prepared for some chilly weather at times, even in the summer.
 But do be sure to pack those sunglasses.
 Fear not the terrible weather as the fog does usually clear as mentioned above and traveling just a few miles out of San Francisco, the temperatures can be a lot higher and the sun quite strong.

 - San Francisco is best enjoyed by foot.
 It is not your typical US city.
 So be sure to pack comfortable shoes and be prepared to walk up a few hills – it’s the best way to see the city (though there are plenty of options if you are not able to walk extensively).